numicator/r_data_processing/README.md

 > The first session is for beginners, the second for more advanced users.

 ## Learning objectives:
-1. Data types in R, and type conversions.
+1. Understanding data types in R, and type conversions.
 2. Loading and saving tab and coma delimited files.
 3. Detecting and handling errors an missing values in the data.
 4. Data sub-setting and filtering.